 If we were using plain SQL, we can create a new table on an SQLite database like this:

 1create table blogs( 2 id integer PRIMARY KEY AUTOINCREMENT NOT NULL, 3 title VARCHAR NOT NULL, 4 body TEXT, 5 created_at datetime NOT NULL, 6 updated_at datetime NOT NULL 7);

-In Rails we would write as shown below.
-This code gets the same thing done.
+In Rails we would write the same like this:

 1create_table :blogs do |t| 2 t.string :title 3 t.text :body 4 t.timestamps 5end

 There are several advantages of writing DDL using Rails migrations over writing the SQL statements.
 The most important ones are:

 - The migration code in Ruby is database independent.
 We can run the same code for SQLite3, PostgreSQL and for MySQL and it will work.

 - All migrations run sequentially and they are additive.
 Each migration adds to the previous state of the database.